|Constitution of the Faculty Senate|

 Section 2.
 Before each spring election, using the active list of full-time and part-time faculty of the preceding fall semester, the Election Committee shall determine the number of representatives allotted to each Department.
 The Election Committee shall announce the date of the election, and conduct the election on UWest premises.
-Elections for the Chair, Assistant Chair and Secretary of the Academic Senate hall be conducted at the same time and voted by all faculty.
+Elections for the Chair, Assistant Chair and Secretary of the Faculty Senate hall be conducted at the same time and voted by all faculty.

 Section 3.
-Representatives or officers to the Academic Senate shall be nominated by a petition signed by at least two (2) members of the faculty electorate or the appropriate Department.
+Representatives or officers to the Faculty Senate shall be nominated by a petition signed by at least two (2) members of the faculty electorate or the appropriate Department.
 The candidate shall indicate by his/her signature on the petition his/her willingness to serve if elected.

 Section 4.
 When there is a vacancy of a faculty representative, his/her replacement for the remainder of term shall be chosen as follows:

 a) The Dean of Academic Affairs shall hold a special election within one month of the determination of the vacancy.
 If no candidate files for that vacancy, it shall be filled by the Executive Committee with a person from that constituency, who shall then serve until a successor is chosen at the next regular election.
 If only one candidate files a nominating petition for such a vacancy, the Dean shall not conduct an election but shall so report to the Executive Committee, and the Executive Committee shall declare the single candidate elected.

 b) Vacancies are created by

 3) repeated failure to attend Senate meetings as determined by the Executive Commitee,